linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql-on-centos-7.md

         250-8BITMIME
         250 DSN

-4. Issue the command `quit` to terminate the Postfix connection.
+4. Issue the command `quit` to terminate the telnet connection.

 Next, populate the MariaDB database with domains and email users.